zx80/flask-simple-auth/DOCUMENTATION.md

 be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.

+In the context of `oauth` authorizations, the per-domain object permission function can rely on `user_scope` to check whether some mode is allowed by the token.

 ## Parameters

 Request parameters (HTTP or JSON) are translated automatically to named function